 To conclude, based on the above, we can say that the ports in 2030 will be digital ports thanks to the progressive incorporation of 4.0 technologies.
 Internet of Things, Autonomous Vehicles, Drones, 5G, Blockchain and Big Data will define the ports as they will be 10 years from now.
 However, it will be the ports that, based on the opportunities offered by these emerging technologies, will have to adapt to the new digital realities of the world in which they operate, creating new business models and incorporating new ways of operating and new services to offer.
 Some final reflections, are drones and hyperloops opportunities or threats for ports?
 How will 3D printing affect ports?
 Also, opportunity or threat?

 Anna Navarro-Herrera, Telecom Engineer, MSc in IT management

 Navarro-Herrera, Anna.
 2018.
 Estudio para identificar las tecnologias emergentes que definiran los Puertos 4.0.
 Ingeniería y Arquitectura la Salle, Universidad Ramon Llull: Trabajo final de máster.

-If you wish to learn more about the survey and our White Paper, please contact Richard Morton, Secretary General, IPCSA.
+If you wish to learn more about the survey and our White Paper, please contact Inga Morton, General Manager, IPCSA.